manfromexistence-friday/friday/flask/README.md

 # Friday Backend

 ```
-curl -X POST https://friday-backend.vercel.app/image_generation -H "Content-Type: application/json" -d '{"prompt": "painting of a vibrant digital art scene depicting an AI model generating an image from text input, with the generated image flowing out like a stream of data, set in a futuristic tech environment with neon lights and holographic displays, capturing the essence of deploying such technology on platforms like Vercel"}' -o response.json
+curl -X POST https://friday-backend.vercel.app/image_generation -H "Content-Type: application/json" -d '{"prompt": "Hello, make a painting of a vibrant digital art scene depicting an AI model generating an image from text input, with the generated image flowing out like a stream of data, set in a futuristic tech environment with neon lights and holographic displays, capturing the essence of deploying such technology on platforms like Vercel"}' -o response.json
 ````

 From Youtube